F5Networks/f5-openstack-hot/experimental/templates/cluster/2nic/README.md

-# Deploying the BIG-IP in OpenStack - 2 NIC
+# Deploying the BIG-IP in OpenStack - Clustered 2 NIC

 ## Introduction